 Over the years, CHHF has also expanded its physical footprint.
 Clinic facilities in the small villages of Icoteas and Chapagua, referred to as the Whispering Hope Clinic, have allowed mission teams to serve those villages better.

 In recent years, the facility has been expanded and improved.
 Currently, 18-19 volunteer medical teams staff clinics annually.
 Teams also travel on our bus over bumpy, dusty roads to provide care to poor Hondurans to our other facilities and in more remote villages where mothers will wake their sick children up at 3 am to walk for hours to come to clinics, patiently wait for hours for care and medication and smile, say “gracias” and start their long journey home.

 As a response to the inability of teams to travel because of the pandemic, CHHF invested in developing telemedicine for primary care.
 The program is growing and providing for hurting patients during a vulnerable time, a global pandemic.

 No one can say it better than Dr. Gibson when he addressed his peers, “It has been one of the most rewarding parts of my life.
-I strongly recommend Mission work to all physicians.
-I want to than the members who have lead and been members of teams."
+I strongly recommend mission work to all physicians.
+I want to than the members who have led and been members of teams."

 We follow in your footsteps, Dr. Gibson, and look forward to carrying on the great work you started.

 Little Joshuar and his parents leave home in La Mosquitia (far east on the Caribbean Coast) at 3:30 a.m. traveling by dugout canoe down a swift river, sometimes in the pouring rain.
 At 7 a.m., they arrive at the place where they could get a ride in a truck which would take them to the beginning of the "main road".
 They take a bus to the crossroad for Limón, where they disembark and walk the final 5 miles.
 Their total journey = 7 hours!
 The family has made this journey many times over the last five years.
 Joshuar suffers from kidney problems, and when he needs to see a doctor, this is the closest and most affordable clinic.